sr99622/libonvif/README.md

 specification for communicating with IP enabled compatible cameras.
 It will compile on Linux and Windows.

+It has comprehensive GUI sample program written in Python that includes the discovery functionality as well as controls for adjusting camera parameters and PTZ operations.
+The GUI program has a record function that will write the camera stream to file and includes some basic media file management tools.

 A utility program is included with libonvif that can be used as a maintenance tool and will discover compatible cameras on the local network and may be used to query each of them for device configuration such as RSTP connection uri information or video settings.

-Additionally, there is a comprehensive GUI sample program that includes the discovery functionality as well as controls for adjusting camera parameters and PTZ operations.
-The GUI program has a record function that will write the camera stream to file and includes some basic media file management tools.
-The GUI sample is written in Qt and can be compiled with cmake.

 The utility program is invoked using the 'onvif-util' command.